SinShady/Movie-Recommender/README.md

 # Recommendation Engines

 ## Collaborative-Based Filtering
 The primary predictive model used in this project is Apache Spark ML Alternating Least Squares (ALS) for collaborative filtering.
 ALS recommender is a matrix factorization algorithm that uses Alternating Least Squares with Weighted-Lamda-Regularization (ALS-WR).
 It uses matrix multiplication with user ratings.
-As there are a lot of blank ratings (not every user has rated every movie and our matrix is only 1.8% populated), it predicts ratings for those blanks and recommneds movies based on those predictions.
+As there are a lot of blank ratings (not every user has rated every movie and our matrix is only 1.8% populated), it predicts ratings for those blanks and recommends movies based on those predictions.
 Our ALS model predicts top 5 rated movies for each user.
 We conduct a train-test split separating data into training and testing sets for model training and evaluation on an 80/20 split respectively.
 After building our first simple model, and adjusting parameters, we run a param grid to identify the best performing model.

 ### Model Evaluation
 Our ALS model is evaluated using the RMSE (Root Mean Squared Error) metric.
 RMSE or Root Mean Squared Error is used as a measure of prediction accuracy.
 I.e. Given a set of items (movies) how well can the system predict my ratings for these items, or how well it can predict that i will watch these items.
 RMSE is typically used to evaluate regression problems where the output (a predicted scalar value) is compared with the true scalar value output for a given data point, making it a good fit for our five star ratings evaluation.